 New IT staffers will also require computers, phones, and software.
 Prices can vary widely, but you can figure on at least $1,000 for a PC, $300 for a desktop telephone, and $700 for a smartphone.
 Software licenses could cost up to several thousand dollars, depending on the job requirements.

-You can eliminate those expenses with a managed services subscription while also gaining access to a greater range of skills with around-the-clock availability.
+You can eliminate expenses associated with the true cost of hiring in-house IT staff by using a managed IT services subscription.
+Managed IT services give you access to a greater range of skills with around-the-clock availability.
 Give us a call to discuss the many other ways our managed services offerings can deliver value to your organization.

 ABOUT MAINSTREAM TECHNOLOGIES